antvis/G6/docs/manual/advanced/custom-node.en.md

 <br />4.
 Register an edge with custom arrow.

 <br />
 <strong>1.
-Register a bran-new node: </strong>Draw the graphics; Imporve the performance.
+Register a bran-new node: </strong>Draw the graphics; Optimize the performance.
 <br />
 <strong>2.
 Register a node by extending a built-in node: </strong>Add extra graphics shape; Add animation.
 <br />
 <strong>3.
 Adjust the anchorPoints(link points);</strong>
 <br />
 <strong>4.
-Register a node with state styles:</strong>Response the states change by styles and animations
+Register a node with state styles: </strong>Response the states change by styles and animations

 As stated in [Shape](/en/docs/manual/middle/keyConcept), there are two points should be satisfied when customize a node: